biscuit-auth/website/docs/src/Authorization-Policies.md

 - Authorizer policies are applied on the facts.
 By default, *policies are only applied on facts defined in the authority block or the authorizer.* This way, *facts defined in a non-authority block cannot fulfil authorizer policies.*

-This model guarantees that adding a block can only restrict what a token can do: by default, the only effect adding a block to a token has is to add new checks.
+This model guarantees that adding a block can only restrict what a token can do: by default, the only effect of adding a block to a token is to add new checks.

 It is possible for a rule, a check or a policy to consider facts defined in non-authority third-party blocks by explicitly providing the external public part of the keypair that signed the block.
 This allows considering facts from a non authority block while still making sure they come from a trusted party.